 Stewie: Yeah, that only works when I do it.

 - Pretty much every Battle Couple in Justice League is like this.
 Green Lantern/Hawkgirl, Green Arrow/Black Canary, Huntress/Question...

 - Although it's not just couples.
 Hawkgirl/Flash, Superman/Batman, Hawgirl/Wonder Woman, and Green Lantern/Flash team-ups all tend to turn into snarkfests.

 - This seems to be the only way anyone is capable of communicating on Archer.

 - Obi-Wan and Anakin do this left, right and centre in Star Wars: The Clone Wars, but Obi-Wan is such a Snark Knight that he also tends to do this with just about everyone he fights along side (except maybe Cody).

-- In Daria, this was basically the only way that characters opened up to each other.
+- In Daria, this was basically the only way that some characters (Daria and Jane, for the most part) opened up to each other.